SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

 Gaia-X regulates descriptions of Cloud Service Providers (CSPs) and their services as **Gaia-X Credentials**.
 The credential format is defined in the [Identity and Access Management (22.10 Release)](https://docs.gaia-x.eu/technical-committee/identity-credential-access-management/22.10/credential_format/) documentation of Gaia-X.

 The term **Gaia-X Credential** refers to a **Verifiable Credential** in the context of Gaia-X.
-It is based on [W3C Verifiable Credentials Data Model v1.1](https://www.w3.org/TR/vc-data-model/) but follows some more specialized restrictions specific to Gaia-X:
+It is based on [W3C Verifiable Credentials Data Model v1.1](https://www.w3.org/TR/vc-data-model/) but follows some more specialized restrictions specific to Gaia-X.
+Those are described in the [Credential format documentation](https://docs.gaia-x.eu/technical-committee/identity-credential-access-management/22.10/credential_format/).
+Notable key aspects are:

 - The serialization format is [JSON-LD](https://json-ld.org/).
 - The verification method type is [JSON Web Key](https://datatracker.ietf.org/doc/html/rfc7517) entailing [JSON Web Signature](https://datatracker.ietf.org/doc/html/rfc7515) as proof value.
-- Claims MUST use the [Gaia-X Onotology](https://gitlab.com/gaia-x/technical-committee/service-characteristics-working-group/service-characteristics) in their context.
+- Claims [MUST use](https://docs.gaia-x.eu/technical-committee/identity-credential-access-management/22.10/credential_format/#namespace-bindings-and-contexts) the [Gaia-X Onotology](https://gitlab.com/gaia-x/technical-committee/service-characteristics-working-group/service-characteristics) in their context.
+- Any `id` fields of Verifiable Credentials (including their `credentialSubject.id`) [MUST be unique](https://docs.gaia-x.eu/technical-committee/identity-credential-access-management/22.10/credential_format/#identifiers).

 **Gaia-X Self-Descriptions** on the other hand [are described as follows](https://docs.gaia-x.eu/technical-committee/identity-credential-access-management/22.10/credential_format/#self-description-format-and-structure):